googleapis/google-cloud-python/docs/vision/index.rst

 ****************

 If no results for the detection performed can be extracted from the image, then an empty list is returned.
-This behavior is similiar with all detection types.
+This behavior is similar with all detection types.

 Example with :meth:`~google.cloud.vision.ImageAnnotatorClient.logo_detection`: